touhouworldcup/thprac/README.md

 ## <a name="compatability"></a> **Compatability**
 thprac officially supports every version of Windows starting with **Windows Vista**.
 Windows XP may work using [One-Core-API](https://github.com/Skulltrail192/One-Core-API-Binaries), but this is **NOT** being actively tested.

 thprac is also compatible with **Wine** and the Steam Deck.
-Do note that the backspace menu is tailored to work well with the Steam Deck, although this is untested.
+Do note that the Quick Menu is tailored to work well with the Steam Deck, although this is untested.

 ## <a name="features"></a> **Features**